CalPolyAppDevClub/FoodHunter/README.md

 # FoodHunter
 [![Build Status](https://travis-ci.org/CalPolyAppDevClub/FoodHunter.svg?branch=master)](https://travis-ci.org/CalPolyAppDevClub/FoodHunter)

-Finding Food For Friendly Famished Fellows
+Finding Food For Friendly Famished Fellows - Being a college student can be hard, not to mention hungry work.
+Finding free food has always been the goal, but now we have the technology to make it happen.
+FoodHunter allows you to offer and find free food near or on campus from the convenience of your iPhone.

 # Development Install
 ### Prerequisite